 Ever wonder where all the products selling on Amazon come from.
-The main factors for efficient product strategy are storage, logistics, and inventory cost.
+The main factors for an efficient product strategy are storage, logistics, and inventory cost.
 The most common product sourcing approaches are as follows:

 - Standard Inventory: The most popular products are held in one of its fulfillment centers and distributed from the centers.

-- Just in time delivery: Under this approach, there is an arrangement with the manufacturers for shipping the goods directly to customers or to Amazon.
+- Just-in-time delivery: Under this approach, there is an arrangement with the manufacturers for shipping the goods directly to customers or to Amazon.

 - 3rd party sellers: Under this approach, the inventory would be held and shipped by the third-party seller unless they use the Fulfilment center.

 It is true that Amazon provides the lowest price in the whole internet market.
 Amazon changes millions of prices daily and keeps the pricing strategies secret.
 Some other things we know about pricing are as follows:

 - Demand/ supply: factor: Inventory level and demand for the product influence the dynamic pricing.

 - Price dynamic: Amazon daily changes 15-20% of their product pricing daily.